 The forefoot is better than the heel at returning energy, offering a moderate bounce.
 While it doesn't have the aggressive snap of a super shoe, it still provides an adequate amount of energy return.

-The Saucony Triumph 22 absorbs a lot of energy at low forces, contributing to its plush feel—ideal for easy miles.
+The Saucony Triumph 22 absorbs a good amount of energy at low forces, contributing to its plush feel, which is ideal for easy miles.
 As the forces applied increase, the energy absorption also rises (as expected with any shoe), but it does so proportionally less than other running shoes.
-This balance results in decent forefoot cushioning, providing comfort without feeling overly cushioned at higher intensities.
+This results in decent overall forefoot cushioning, providing comfort without feeling overly cushioned at higher intensities.